Victor E. Engstrom

-Victor E. Engstrom (20 October 1913 – July 1, 2000) was an American philatelist known for his knowledge and collections of stamps of Nordic countries.
+Victor E. Engstrom (20 October 1913 – July 1, 2000 Clearwater, FL) was an American philatelist known for his knowledge and collections of stamps of Nordic countries.

 Background

-Engstrom came from Montclair, New Jersey He was an Army veteran of World War II with the rank of colonel and served in military intelligence.
+Engstrom came from Montclair, New Jersey.
+He was an Army veteran of World War II with the rank of colonel and served in military intelligence.
 He graduated from Lehigh University in 1936.
 He retired as president of a major building firm founded by his father.

 Collecting interests

 Victor Engstrom was a student of postage stamps and postal history of Nordic countries and their possessions.
 He had a world-famous reputation for his knowledge and collection of postage stamps and postal history of the Danish West Indies.

 Philatelic activity

 Victor Engstrom was a member of the Scandinavian Collectors Club, where he established the Danish West Indies Study Unit and wrote extensively on the Danish West Indies in the unit's journal.
 He was also editor-in-chief of the three volume Danish West Indies Mail 1754-1917, published from 1979 to 1982.
 Engstrom served various posts at the Scandinavian Collectors Club, including the office of president.
 He also edited the club's journal, The Posthorn.